§ 7B-2401.4. Remediation.

 (2) If the most serious offense alleged in the petition is a Class B1, B2, C, D, or E felony if committed by an adult, other than an offense set forth in subdivision (1) of this subsection, remediation shall not exceed 12 months beyond the original finding of incapacity to proceed, or the maximum jurisdiction of the court as provided in G.S.
 7B-1601, whichever occurs sooner.
 The court for good cause may grant an extension of up to 12 months for remediation.
 If an extension is granted, remediation shall not exceed 24 months beyond the original finding of incapacity to proceed, or the maximum jurisdiction of the court as provided in G.S.
 7B-1601, whichever occurs sooner.

 (3) If the most serious offense alleged in the petition is a Class F, G, H, or I felony or any misdemeanor if committed by an adult, remediation shall not exceed six months beyond the original finding of incapacity to proceed, or the maximum jurisdiction of the court as provided in G.S.
 7B-1601, whichever occurs sooner.
-The court may grant an extension of up to six months for remediation.
+The court for good cause may grant an extension of up to six months for remediation.
 If an extension is granted, remediation shall not exceed 12 months beyond the original finding of incapacity to proceed, or the maximum jurisdiction of the court as provided in G.S.
 7B-1601, whichever occurs sooner.

 (4) In no case shall the court grant extensions of time for the remediation services beyond the maximum jurisdiction of the court as provided in G.S.
 7B-1601.